 “Her head circumference looks above average.”

 All the doctor’s thoughts floated around in my head the night of my induction.
-I was hoping to have a natural, drug-free birth.
+I was hoping to have a drug-free vaginal birth.

 It was far from being ripe, despite stripping my membranes at the last doctor’s appointment.